 Darrell Williams - Founder, President & CEO

-Established in 2008, Eighteen Ventures helps health technology entrepreneurs, startup, and small emerging firms secure public and private funding to develop innovation, marketable, problem solving health technologies and medical devices.
-Mr. Darrell Williams founded this to grow small firms into even more successful businesses.
+Established in 2008, Eighteen Ventures helps health technology entrepreneurs, startup, and small emerging firms secure public and private funding to develop novel, marketable, problem solving health technologies and medical devices.

 From 2014 to 2016, Mr. Williams formed and operated HealthTech Maine, a private consulting firm helping Maine health technology startups win Maine Technology Institute (MTI) and Small Business Innovation Research (SBIR) funding to develop innovative health technologies.